scornejob/gpuvmem/README.md

 2. To compile GPUVMEM you will need:
 - cfitsio - Usually the package is called `libcfitsio-dev`.
 - cmake >= 3.8
-- casacore = v3.1.2 (Use this command `git clone --branch v3.1.2 --depth 1 https://github.com/casacore/casacore.git`)
+- casacore = v3.1.2 (Use this command: `git clone --branch v3.1.2 --depth 1 https://github.com/casacore/casacore.git` to download the latest stable version)
 - CUDA >= 9
 - OpenMP